Jandlefish/wellcapitalized/README.md

 # wellcapitalized
-A sandpit for made for fun & development
+A sandpit of fun & development